Every year around the holiday season, there’s a mood in the air. Can you feel it?

 What you think about is what you focus on.
 What you focus on grows.
 By focusing on the stuff that you don’t like, even the attitudes and behaviors of people that don’t make you feel good, only makes those thoughts intensify.
 Which increases the anxiety and dread.
 All that built up tension you bring with you to your holiday destination gets to get amped up even more because you’re so focused on the worst possible outcome.

 It doesn’t have to be that way.
-You can shift your focus, adopt a different perspective.
-This is why the holiday season doesn’t have to suck!
+Try this: adopt a different perspective.

 The difference between shifting perspective and thinking positively